elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 [Jeremy](https://github.com/jeremypw) has also rewritten the way color tags are stored using extended file attributes instead of a database; This means tags should be better preserved when restoring from the Trash for example and you've no need to fear because Files will automatically update your tags to use the new system in the background.

-[Jeremy](https://github.com/jeremypw) made a sizable bug fix release of Files including several fixes related to selections and the overlay bar as well as a couple of reported regressions, fixes related to git emblems, and a crash fix.
-We also fixed a number of reported issues including some off click behavior above and below text in the list view, case sensitivity in file path completion, and issues with MTP and PTP devices that have a colon in their name.
-Plus we reworked how the File Chooser handles typing focus when saving.
-He also fixed several reported issues in this release related to folder sizes, file creation dates, temporary and duplicate files, and even snuck in some performance improvements.
-[Jeremy](https://github.com/jeremypw) fixed an issue in Files where sometimes folder contents were incorrect until the folder was refreshed.
-He also solved several issues around refreshing and temporary files as well as making sure that tab history is properly preserved when opening Files from another app.

 ## Music

-Music can now accept Drag and Drop of whole folders, thanks to [Jeremy](https://github.com/jeremypw), and you can secondary click on a folder in Files and open it with Music thanks to [Aitor](https://github.com/aitor-gomila).
+Music can now accept Drag and Drop of whole folders and you can secondary click on a folder in Files and open it with Music.
 Plus it's been updated to the latest Flatpak platform which fixes issues with certain animations.

 ## Videos